 Town Service Changes

-- Town Hall will operate with increased staffing but will remain closed to the public for in-person services.
+- Town Hall is operating with increased staffing but will remain closed to the public for in-person services.
 This decision was made to protect our residents, especially older persons and those with underlying medical conditions—and our employees.

 - Those with questions may continue to call the main number at 407-656-1117 during normal business hours.

-- The Town of Oakland will host hybrid and/or in-person Town meetings and will follow social distancing guidelines.
+- The Town of Oakland will continue streaming its meeting via Zoom.
+Town meetings and will follow social distancing guidelines and capacity guidelines.
 To learn more, visit https://oaklandfl.gov/AgendaCenter

-- The Oakland Meeting Hall and Historic Town Hall will not be available for public rentals during Phase 2.
+- The Oakland Meeting Hall and Historic Town Hall are not available for public rentals.

 Utility Bill Payments